-Our forward-looking assumptions are the key input variables for our client asset allocation work, including mean-variance optimization, Monte Carlo analysis, and risk budgeting.
+Our forward-looking assumptions are the key input variables for our asset allocation work on behalf of clients.

 Each year, though make incremental enhancements to our methods for gauging the future value of assets, we maintain our focus on the primary, reliable drivers of risk and return.
 Our assumptions are anchored in the empirical facts presented by long-term capital markets rather than speculative observations on recent market conditions.
 We avoid unnecessary complexity, preferring instead to rely upon transparent strategies that work reliably.
 Our analysis is comprehensive, but not complicated — because we are convinced that the most robust solutions have no hidden constraints and few moving parts.
 These same principles – pragmatic research and simplicity in execution – guide all of our work for clients.

 Presented in nominal annual arithmetic average terms, our current capital market assumptions are depicted in the following chart: